basetenlabs/truss/docs/create/huggingface.md

 This is the part you want to replace with your own code.
 Using a Hugging Face transformer, build a machine learning model and keep it in-memory.

+{% hint style="warning" %}
+All Hugging Face models must be wrapped as a pipeline.
+{% endhint %}

 ```python
 from transformers import pipeline